adcimon/cheatsheets/webrtc/webrtc.md

 ### MCU

-In a Multipoint Control Point (MCU) topology each peer connects to the MCU server.
+In a Multipoint Conferencing Unit (MCU) topology each peer connects to the MCU server.
 With a MCU each peer uploads their stream once, the server `decodes` the stream, mixes the streams of all the peers into one and `encodes` the stream to send it back to each peer.

 <p align="center"><img align="center" width="50%" height="50%" src="mcu_topology.png"></p>